fessionalpro/wings-doc/src/3-slardar/3h-qa-slardar.md

 In the case of frontend and backend separation, no backend control is needed, so RequestCache should be disabled.

-* HTTP Referer header - some browsers don't give refer
+* HTTP Referrer header - some browsers don't give refer
 * saving the original request in the session - need session support
 * base64 original URL to the redirected login URL - the usual SSO impl